What are the current major trends in the enterprise app industry, and how can they benefit your business? Let’s dive in and find out!

 Augmented Reality (AR) and Virtual Reality (VR) are both trends with the capability to support a number of enterprise applications in a wide variety of industries.
 The areas that could be improved include but are not limited to marketing, sales, training, meetings and so on.

 One of the leaders in production of VR apps is Samsung.
 Other companies that put their foot into the door include Google with its Daydream View along with its affordable alternative Cardboard, HTC with Vive, as well as Oculus Rift, owned by Facebook.

 The potential of blockchain for enterprise apps is enormous, and is being currently explored in a number of industries, including major banks, automotive manufacturers and airlines.
 Blockchain technology offers a number of opportunities that strategically improve performance in both medium-sized and large businesses, including transparency, security, efficient finance and supply chain management.

 There’s a wide variety of enterprise apps built on blockchain.
 Some of the most notable ones are IBM Blockchain, which tracks the status and condition of every product on your supply chain, MedRec, allowing doctors to access patients’ records securely, and Spotify that currently uses blockchain technology in order to streamline attribution process through a peer-to-peer database.

-Lastly, with evolving capabilities of the blockchain technology to improve any industry, its use in the enterprise apps market will continue to grow, and in some industries blockchain is expected to dominate the market, including grocery and retail, banks and other financial organizations, as well as healthcare.
+Lastly, with evolving capabilities of the blockchain technology to improve any industry, its use in the enterprise apps market will continue to grow, and in some industries blockchain is expected to dominate the market, including grocery and retail, logistics, banks and other financial organizations, as well as healthcare.
 With a team of experienced blockchain developers, OpenLedger delivers custom blockchain solutions to every industry.
 Contact us today!